T

 Avoid

 Similar to paella but made with short noodles instead of rice.
-Often prepared with fish or seafood broth and served with aioli.
+Often prepared with seafood and fish broth, making it unsuitable for vegans.

 Esgarraet